Your Realtor is the key to a successful home purchase.

 - Recommending service providers such as title companies, home inspectors, contractors, movers, etc.

 The services your Realtor provides will save you time, effort, and money.

 And speaking of money, buyer representation is one of the best values you'll find, since you don't pay for it.
 Sellers typically pay both the listing and buyer agent commissions*.
 Plus, when you use a Homebuying360/Home Advantage® approved Realtor, you will receive a cash reward of hundreds (or thousands) of dollars.

 Beware: All Realtors are agents but not all agents are Realtors.
 A real estate agent is a state-licensed real estate salesperson.
 A Realtor is an agent who is also a member of the National Association of Realtors.

 Realtors are required to follow a strict code of ethics, which includes putting their clients' interests before their own.
 Those who violate the code of ethics face hefty fines, suspension, or expulsion.

 Ready to find a Realtor?
-Click below and complete the brief form to get access to our list of pre-screen real estate professionals and to confirm your home buyer rebate eligibility.
+Click below and complete the brief form to get access to our list of pre-screen real estate professionals and to confirm your cash reward eligibility.